LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **MaskUserIdentifier** (v1.35.0): if `true`, mask user identifiers in signature visual representations, signature manifest, public area and most screens that allow users to view information from other users.

+* **ReplyToDocumentCreator** (v1.41.0): if `true`, adds the document creator's e-mail address as the reply to address for all e-mails associated with that document.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)